ethananselkelly/pantry/README.md

 >
 >$ createdb pantry_development

-Run the following command in the server folder to create the database and seed the categories table:
+Run the following commands in the server folder to create the database and seed the categories table:

 >$ yarn migrate:latest
 >